kumbulanit/t-sql/tech company/untitled/module 7/Lesson2_Modifying_and_Removing_Data.md

 ON Employees (DepartmentID, IsActive)
 INCLUDE (EmployeeID, FirstName, LastName);

--- Index for salary-based updates
+-- Index for BaseSalary-based updates
 CREATE INDEX IX_Employees_Salary_IsActive
 ON Employees (BaseSalary, IsActive)
 WHERE BaseSalary IS NOT NULL;